qnguyen8084/M5_A3_SOLID_ALMS/SOLID_ESSAY.md

 decoupled code and allows for easier testing and maintenance.

 Dependency injection is used in several classes to inject dependencies.
-You can see that in DBBookManager, DBUserManager, and DBLoanManager classes were DBHistoryLogger is injected into the constructor promoting testability and flexibility.
+You can see that in DBBookManager, DBUserManager, and DBLoanManager classes where DBHistoryLogger and DBConnection is injected into the constructor promoting testability and adaptability.
 Dependency injection is also used in DBConsoleAdapter where BookOperations, MemberOperations, LoanOperations, HistoryOperations, and SearchOperations are injected into the constructor adhering to the Dependency Inversion Principle.